david-pekar/Android-Studio-Project/README.md

 Features and Highlights:
 Various layout types including Relative and Constraint Layout.

-Created different menu files as a templete for naviagtion views.
+Created different menu files as a template for naviagtion views.
 Used Different Navigation types such as a Bottom Navigation Bar and a Navigation Drawer.